Yasi92/Happy-Pet/TESTING.md

   * Ensure that after following the link in the email you can confirm your email address and a success toast message appears on the screen informing you that you are registered successfully.

 ### Login Page
-  * This page is accessible from the login link in Profile dropdown in the navbar only when loged out.
+  * This page is accessible from the login link in the Profile dropdown in the navbar only when logged out.
-  * Enter an existing username and password and confirm you are successfully loged in.
+  * Enter an existing username and password and confirm you are successfully logged in.
-  * Click on the "Forgot password" link and confirm it navigates to a reset password page where you can recover password.
+  * Click on the "Forgot password" link and confirm it navigates to a reset password page where you can recover the password.
-  * Click on "Home" button and ensure it navigates to the home page.
+  * Click on the "Home" button and ensure it navigates to the home page.
   * Resize the window and confirm that the background image of the page is not visible on mobile devices for the purpose of maintaining the proper contrast.